 I sure don’t.
 And I don’t mean in the midterm elections in the fall of 2022.
 I mean this year.

-Democrats currently have a slim 218-212 majority, with 5 vacant seats, 4 of which have been held by Democrats.
+Democrats currently have a slim 220-211 majority, with 4 vacant seats.
 Here is a snapshot into these upcoming elections.

 Louisiana 2nd District

 Cedric Richmond (D) joined the Biden administration to be the director of the White House Office of Public Engagement.
 Troy Carter and Karen Peterson, both Democrats, won the jungle primary to proceed to the general election, which will be held on April 24th.
 You can read more about the candidates and the election HERE.

 UPDATE: Democrat Troy Carter won!

 Ronald Wright (R) passed away from COVID19.
 The general election is scheduled for May 1, with early voting starting on April 19.
 Wright won the seat last year with 53% of the vote — this district is considered a battleground district.
 You can read more about the many candidates running and the election HERE.

 UPDATE: No Democrat received enough votes to move on to the general election

 Debra Haaland (D) joined the Biden administration as the Secretary of the Interior.
 The general election is scheduled for June 1, with early voting starting on May 4.
 The Democratic candidate running for this seat is Melanie Ann Stansbury.
 Her campaign website, where you can sign up to volunteer, get updates, or donate is HERE.